menu

 When you are in Okolona, you'll notice that it is more blue-collar than most other communities in America.
 36.00% of Okolona’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Okolona is a city of service providers, production and manufacturing workers, and sales and office workers.
 There are especially a lot of people living in Okolona who work in healthcare suport services (15.02%), food service (8.46%), and sales jobs (7.87%).

-Okolona is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Okolona does not have a public transit system used by locals to get to and from work.

 The per capita income in Okolona in 2022 was $18,708, which is lower middle income relative to Mississippi, and low income relative to the rest of the US.
 This equates to an annual income of $74,832 for a family of four.
 Okolona also has one of the higher rates of people living in poverty in the nation, with 36.37% of its population below the federal poverty line.